b-a-b-i-s/socketio-chatroom/README.md

-# Basic chat application using Socket.io
+# Basic chatroom application using Socket.io

 Created using socket.io from this [guide](https://socket.io/get-started/chat) having added some more functionality.